Retirement villages by sea | World Oceans Day 2025

 Retirement villages by sea are often a sought-after place to begin the next chapter of life.
 With the ocean on your doorstep and a coastal community close by, it’s the perfect place to retire.
-As a luxury retirement village in the coastal town of Burnham on Crouch, we understand what an important part the ocean has to play in life as we know it.
+As a luxury retirement village in the coastal town of Burnham-on-Crouch in Essex, we understand what an important part the ocean has to play in life as we know it.

 The ocean covers over 70% of the Earth's surface, produces 50% of the planet’s oxygen, regulates the climate, and supports a diverse array of marine life.
 With World Oceans Day fast approaching, this week, we thought we’d take a closer look at the work being done and how local communities can help to raise awareness this year!